oinoice/lvcidia/README.md

 - Weigh resources based on their value hierarchy.
 - Detailed yield breakdown for each NFT.
 - Batch scripts for convenient execution across different platforms.
+## 🍆 How to Download
+1. Visit the **LVCIDIA NFT Yield Optimizer** GitHub repository (CONGRATS YOU'RE ALREADY HERE).
+2. Look for the green `Code` button.
+3. Click on `Download ZIP`.
+4. Once the ZIP file is downloaded, extract its contents to your desired location on your computer.
 ## 🍆 Prerequisites
 - **Terminal/Command Line Interface**:
   - **macOS/Linux/Unix**: Default terminal.